FHIR/MADFSH/README.md

     directory and update the `<project root>/madfsh-input.json` file with a path to that file relative to `<project root>`.
-For example, if the file is `measure-details.json` and is the in the `madfsh-input` folder, then the path to use would be `madfsh-input/measure-details.json`
+For example, if the file is `measure-details.json` and is the in the `madfsh-input` folder, then the path to use would be `"measureLinkFile": measure-details.json`.

 ### MADFSH execution